Tapadoo/Alerter/README.md

 ## Sample

-Clone this repo and check out the `app` module.
+Clone this repo and check out the `app-base` module.

 ## Licence